cloudmesh-community/fa18-523-63/project-report/report.md

-Not to be outdone by anyone, Google released an Apache 2 license on their artificial intelligence engine [@fa-523-63-www-tensorflow-wired], which means that the machine learning methods that were used by Google, were not publicly available.
+Not to be outdone by anyone, Google released an Apache 2 license on their artificial intelligence engine [@fa-523-63-www-tensorflow-wired], which means that the machine learning methods that were used by Google, were then publicly available.
 Tensor flow consists of 3144 methods with the intent of machine learning, parallel processing, and more.
 As the impressive Tensorflow library continues its development and usage in many industries, one of the largest and